 Although IUCN lists the bighorn sheep as a species of least concern, populations of desert bighorn sheep are less stable.

 Bighorn sheep are grazers.
-They eat all types of grasses and brush and will eat twigs and leaves when necessary.
-In the desert, their diet includes all kinds of cacti, yucca, and fruits.
-They get most of their moisture from the desert plants, but still need to visit water holes every few days during the summer months.
+They eat a variety of grasses and brush and will use their horns to split open cactuses to access the succulent flesh inside.
+They derive most of the moisture in their diet from desert plants, but still need to visit water holes every few days during the summer months.